 11.1 LZ77 11-1

 11.2 LZ78 11-4

 11.3 LZW 11-6

-11.4 On the optimality of compressors ^{∞} 11-7
+11.4 On the optimality of compressors $^{\infty}$ 11-7

 The methods based on a dictionary take a totally different approach to compression than the statistical ones: here we are not interested in deriving the characteristics (i.e. probabilities) of the source which generated the input sequence S. Rather, we assume to have a dictionary of strings, and we look for those strings in S, replacing them with a token which identifies them in the dictionary.
 The choice of the dictionary is of course crucial in determining how well the file is compressed.
 An English dictionary will have a hard time to compress an Italian text, for instance; and it would be totally unappropriate to compress an executable file.
-Thus, while a static dictionary can be used to compress very well certain specific kinds of files, it cannot be used for a good general-purpose compressor.
+Thus, while a static dictionary can be used to compress very well certain specific and known in advance kinds of files, it cannot be used for a good general-purpose compressor.
 Moreover, we don't want to transmit the full dictionary along with each compressed file - and it's often unreasonable to assume the receiver already has a copy of our dictionary.

-So, starting from 1977, Ziv and Lempel introduced a family of compressors which addressed successfully these problems by designing two algorithms, named LZ77 and LZ78 from the initials of the inventors and the years of the proposal, which use the input sequence they are compressing as the dictionary, and substitute each occurrence of an already seen string with a pointer to its previous position.
-The dictionary is dynamically built in the sense that it starts empty and then it grows as the input sequence is processed; at the beginning low compression is achieved, but after some kbs good compression is obtained. for typical textual files, those methods achieve about 33% compression ratio.
-The Lempel-Ziv's compressors are very popular because of their gzip instantiation, and constitute the base of more sophisticated compressors in use today, such as 7zip and LZMA.
+So, starting from 1977, Ziv and Lempel introduced a family of compressors which addressed successfully these problems by designing two algorithms, named LZ77 and LZ78 from the initials of the inventors and the years of the proposal, which use the input sequence they are compressing as the dictionary, and substitute each occurrence of an already seen string with either the offset of its previous position or an ID assigned incrementally to new dictionary phrases.
+The dictionary is dynamically built in the sense that it starts empty and then it grows as the input sequence is processed; at the beginning low compression is achieved, but after some kbs good compression is obtained.
+For typical textual files, those methods achieve about 33% compression ratio.
+The Lempel-Ziv's compressors are very popular because of their gzip instantiation, and constitute the base of more sophisticated compressors in use today, such as 7zip and LZMA and LZ4.
 In the following paragraphs, we will show them in detail, along with some interesting variants.